rebeccamurphy/ACDReportupdater/READMEforQuickerReportsUpdate.txt

 10/29/13
 	should  now be able to copy new directories, such as when 2014 will start.
 	Only copy new files, not all files from records

+	Automatically know last day that was used, for backup and updating. no longer requires user input, but still need to do way to deal with new year possibly.

 10/8/13
 	Now it copies the ACD directory on the CBX computer, as well as exporting the data to the csvs.
 It takes a few minutes to copy all the data, so theres prob a more effecient way to copy everything.

 Needed Updates:

-Automatically know last day that was used, for backup and updating.
+Automate pasting into ACD report.
+(DataNitro?)

 I believe I fixed this but: Still appends 0 records sometimes. need to fix that.

+Add case to repeat loop for 2014, if starting in late december 2013

+might have an error if sfs last existing record is not correct. perhaps write all 3 out to lastdayup2, then compare and pick the most current date.